LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 #### 3. **Header**: Describe the arguments and return value.

-Dscribe, in words, what the function does, so that a user will understand how to use it.
+Describe, in words, what the function does, so that a user will understand how to use it.
 Users also include yourself, and you will benefit from this explicit statement as you design the body of the function.